Biden's Labor Department rescinds Trump-era rule affecting gig workers

 “Too often, workers lose important wage and related protections when employers misclassify them as independent contractors,” he said.

-Walsh told Reuters in an interview last week that a lot of U.S. gig workers should be classified as "employees" who deserve work benefits.
-His comments signaled a shift in policy and hurt stocks of companies such as Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) that employ gig labor. read more
+Walsh told Reuters in an interview last week that a lot of U.S. gig workers should be classified as “employees” who deserve work benefits.
+His comments signaled a shift in policy and hurt stocks of companies such as Uber Technologies Inc and Lyft Inc that employ gig labor.

 Gig workers are independent contractors who perform on-demand services, including as drivers, delivering groceries or providing childcare - and are one-third more likely to be Black or Latino, according to an Edison Research poll.